 You’ve had a pretty good day so far.
 You made it to work on time, had a healthy breakfast, a productive first-half, a light lunch and are working on a 10-page report when they hit you.
 Those awful, mind-numbing hunger pangs that consume you till you gorge on something sweet, something salty or something fatty.
 You can complete heavy work load with ease but when it comes to mindless snacking, why is it that you have no self-control?
 Well, now we’ve got a fantastic solution to all, well most of your problems.
 Nutty, small, creamy and brown, sunflower seeds make an excellent snack that is not only delicious but also undeniably healthy.

 Here are a few reasons why: • Sunflower seeds are rich in Vitamin E, have anti-inflammatory properties and cardiovascular benefits.
 Vitamin E are fat soluble antioxidants that help in neutralizing free radicals, thereby preventing oxidation of cells and ageing process.
-Vitamin E helps in reducing the risk of developing atherosclerosis, osteoarthritis and cancer. • These seeds provide phytosterols which helps in reducing cholesterol.
+Vitamin E helps in reducing the risk of developing atherosclerosis, osteoarthritis and cancer.• These seeds provide phytosterols which helps in reducing cholesterol.
 Phytosterols are compounds found in plants and have a structure similar to that of cholesterol.
-And when it is present in sufficient quantities in your diet, it helps to reduce cholesterol, improve immunity and reduce risk of certain cancer.
+And when it is present in sufficient quantities in your diet, it helps to reduce cholesterol, improve immunity and reduce risk of certain cancer. • Sunflower seeds are rich in magnesium which helps in reducing hypertension (blood pressure), prevents migraine and headaches.
+Magnesium basically helps in calming and relaxing our nerves, prevents muscle spasm, migraine, fatigue etc. • Sunflower seeds are also rich in copper which helps in making bones stronger. • Sunflower seeds are rich in dietary fiber hence helps in digesting food and cure constipation. • Sunflower seeds contain tryptophan which is an essential amino acid that helps produce serotonin which is an important neurotransmitter and promotes relaxation. • Sunflower seeds are very good for healthy and glowing skin.
+They have all essential fatty acids such as linolenic, oleic and palmitic acid which encourage the formation of collagen and elastin thus making skin soft and smooth.

 How to add sunflower seeds to your daily diet? • Sprinkle them over your salads, soup, cooked vegetables and lentils (dal). • Sprinkle them on pancakes and scrambled eggs. • Add them to your porridge and smoothies.
 Some interesting recipes using Sunflower seeds: Artichoke Sunflower Dip Great party fare served with baked chips or crackers and yet hearty enough for a pita sandwich filling.
 Ingredients